SilviaMGC/SUD-Dataset/README.md

 This dataset covers around 2 km of streets, and contains fourteen segments of six urban streets.

 ![Esto es una imagen](Image_1.png)

+Given the existence of two data sources, three tests with their corresponding three training sessions were performed: one considering only the MLS point clouds, another one considering only the HMLS point clouds and a third one considering both MLS and HMLS point clouds.
+The dataset was divided into training, validation and test sets.
+The following table shows the accuracies obtained for each training session.

 ## Point Cloud attributes
 ### MLS point clouds
 - XYZ